Ultimate Team: Highest-rated release roster cards

+Transfer Market

+The Transfer Market is a player-driven marketplace in Ultimate Team where eligible tradeable items can be listed for sale and purchased from other players using Ultimate Team Coins.
+Prices are influenced by supply and demand and can change as new player items, rewards and promotional campaigns are introduced.
+Some items are designated as untradeable and cannot be sold on the Transfer Market.

 Chemistry

 Building an all-star team in Ultimate Team is reliant not only on the individual quality (overall rating) of the player cards, but also on the game's chemistry system.
 The team chemistry is affected by manager and player cards' nationalities, leagues and teams – and is default higher for higher-rated cards.
 Player cards must be used in a correct position to have chemistry.
 Teams with more connections will have higher chemistry, and teams with higher chemistry are boosted in-game to play better.

 The chemistry system was significantly changed in FIFA 23 (2022) and then again in EA Sports FC 24 (2023).
 The changes focused on removing the previous need to have player cards with connections in adjacent positions for chemistry to be applied.
 As a way of doing this while still keeping some restrictions on playing position, the changes ultimately allowed gamers to assign player cards to any of their realistic alternative positions (based on how the footballers played in real life).